-24 Climate Action Aggregation Tool for Non-State and Subnational Action national policy or action An intervention taken or mandated by a national government, which may include laws, regulations and standards; taxes, charges, subsidies and incentives; information instruments; voluntary agreements; implementation of new technologies, processes or practices; and public or private sector financing and investment. proxy data Data from a similar process or activity that are used to stand in for the given process or activity. qualitative assessment An approach to impact assessment that involves describing the impacts of a policy or action on selected impact categories in broad numerical terms or labels assigning a relative value. quantitative assessment An approach to impact assessment that involves estimating the impacts of a policy or action on selected impact categories in quantitative terms. reinforcing non-state and subnational actions Non-state and subnational actions that interact with each other or with national policies and that, when implemented together, have a combined effect greater than the sum of their individual effects when implemented separately.
-Scope 1 emissions Emissions that occur from sources owned or controlled by a company - for example, emissions from stationary fuel combustion, mobile fuel combustion in company-owned vehicles, and process-related emissions such as from calcination in the cement industry, or emissions from sources located within a city or subnational boundary.
-Scope 2 emissions Indirect indirect emissions resulting from the use of purchased electricity, heat or steam by a company, or emissions occurring as a consequence of the use of grid-supplied electricity, heat, steam and/or cooling within a city or subnational boundary.
-Scope 3 emissions All other indirect emissions that occur in a company's value chain (e.g. purchased goods and services, outsourced transportation, use of sold products), or all other emissions that occur outside the city or subnational boundary as a result of activities taking place within the city or subnational boundary. subnational actor Any form of government that is not a national government. subnational commitment Planned subnational action that has been publicly announced but, unlike subnational mitigation action, has not yet been implemented. subnational mitigation action Any kind of activity that is directly or indirectly aimed at reducing greenhouse gas emissions and that is led by subnational actor(s). uncertainty Quantitative definition: Measurement that characterizes the dispersion of values that could reasonably be attributed to a parameter.
+non-state mitigation action Any kind of activity that is directly or indirectly aimed at reducing greenhouse gas emissions and that is led by non-state actor(s). overlapping non-state and subnational actions Non-state and subnational actions that interact with each other or with national policies and that, when implemented together, have a combined effect less than the sum of their individual effects when implemented separately.
+This includes both actions that have the same or complementary goals (such as national and subnational energy efficiency standards for appliances), and counteracting or countervailing actions that have different or opposing goals (such as a national fuel tax and a subnational fuel subsidy). national policy or action An intervention taken or mandated by a national government, which may include laws, regulations and standards; taxes, charges, subsidies and incentives; infor- mation instruments; voluntary agreements; implementation of new technologies, processes or practices; and public or private sector financing and investment. proxy data Data from a similar process or activity that are used to stand in for the given pro- cess or activity. qualitative assessment An approach to impact assessment that involves describing the impacts of a poli- cy or action on selected impact categories in numerical terms. quantitative assessment An approach to impact assessment that involves estimating the impacts of a poli- cy or action on selected impact categories in quantitative terms. reinforcing non-state and subnational actions Non-state and subnational actions that interact with each other or with national policies and that, when implemented together, have a combined effect greater than the sum of their individual effects when implemented separately.
+Scope 1 emissions Direct greenhouse gas emissions, controlled by the actor (e.g., from production processes) Scope 2 emissions Indirect greenhouse gas emissions, occurring from electricity or heat generation.
+Scope 3 emissions All indirect emissions (not included in Scope 2) that occur in the value chain of the reporting entity, including both upstream and downstream emissions. stakeholders People, organizations, communities or individuals who are affected by, and/or who have influence or power over, a policy. subnational actor Any form of government that is not a national government. subnational commitment Planned subnational action that has been publicly announced but, unlike subna- tional mitigation action, has not yet been implemented. subnational mitigation action Any kind of activity that is directly or indirectly aimed at reducing greenhouse gas emissions and that is led by subnational actor(s). sustainable development impact Changes in environmental, social or economic conditions that result from a policy or action, such as changes in economic activity, employment, public health, air quality and energy security. uncertainty Quantitative definition: Measurement that characterizes the dispersion of values that could reasonably be attributed to a parameter.
 Qualitative definition: A general term that refers to the lack of certainty in data and methodological choices, such as the application of non-representative factors or methods, incomplete data or lack of transparency.